Olukeye/softalliance-Assessment-Test/README.md

 Copy code
 docker run -p 3000:3000 --env-file .env application-name
 ```
 ## Code Repository
 The application source code is available at:
 GitHub Repository

 Contributions
 Contributions are not welcome welcome!
-This is a test assessment projrct.
+This is a test assessment project.